TimTerwijn/meesterproef-1920/README.md

 ### Week 3
 #### Code
 This week I talked again with Janno and I told him that I have a lot to documentate and to prototype.
 This takes a lot of my time and I do not have the time to write code yet.
 I asked him if he had any tips for me.
 He told me that I should tell the product owner that I also have a deadline and I should focus on coding.
 He also told me that small changes are okay but should not allow big changes.
 I agreed with him.
 Later that day I also had a weekly standup with Koop.
 I told him about my converversation with Janno, but he disagrees.
 He told me that it is okay if I the product owner would like big changes in the last week because a happy product owner (and students in my case) are important for this project.
 He also said to me that it was really important that I started coding this week as soon as possible.
 I asked him if I do not waste a lot of time if I start code now because edditing code takes a lot of time.
 He did disagrees again, he told me that if I do it right by having a clean html and a css it would not take a lot of time.
 After that I made the decicion to add the last most important things to the prototype, then start coding as soon as possible.

+### Week 4
+#### Code
+I talked with Janno about using components, and how I can do it in the best way.
+He told me that I could use handlebars.
+I did not know aanything about them, but it is quite simple, with handlebars you can print a string from an object to html so it looks really nice.
+However after reading the docs I have deceided that I keep using my old Components because I do not have that much time left.
+I do however want to use handlebars in the future when I am working on a new porject when I need components.

 #### Design
 I had a meeting with Vasilis this week, I already talked with Koop this week so I liked to talk to someone else this week.
 Yesterday Koop told me that it would be easier for me to make quick changes to my code if I have a cleaner HTML and CSS.
 I asked Vasilis today how I could do this.
 He told me that if I split my code into smaller components it would be a lot easier.
 I could use imports for it or I could even use a lot of comments.
 I told him that my CSS is also a big soup of code and that I still use a lot of the selectors I have learned from CSS to the rescue.
 He told me that that is okay because they are strong selectors.
 However he agreed with me that those selectors get a mess really quickly.
 To solve this problem I could give a component an ID or a class, then use those old selectors on top of that component in another file to make my code cleaner.